 3) Hire your own private yacht or be a guest on someone else’s!

-Okay, so I’m not made of money and truthfully hiring your own yacht can be prohibitively expensive with port fees alone being over £20k for a decent size yacht!
-However, if you can splash the cash (around 50k for yacht hire) many yachts can accommodate 10 of your nearest and dearest overnight for the entire 5 days of the event and host a further 50 guests during the days, so it might not be so farfetched after all if 60 of your closest friends are willing to chip in!
-But, if £70k is beyond your reach for a long weekend, then there is always the option of chartering a smaller yacht for the day and anchoring outside the port.
-From under £400 per head for 10 guests you can get a 70ft Sunseeker for the day – that’s less than the cost of a grandstand ticket!
-From anchor, you will be able to catch a glimpse of the cars as they round Portier and scream into the tunnel and with the home comforts of huge satellite TV’s on board you can follow the race in your own style and comfort.
+Okay, so I’m not made of money, and truthfully hiring your own yacht can be prohibitively expensive, with port fees alone being over £20000 GBP for a decent size yacht!
+However, if you can splash the cash (around 50k for yacht hire), many yachts can accommodate 10 of your nearest and dearest overnight for the entire 5 days of the event and host a further 50 guests during the days, so it might not be so farfetched after all if 60 of your closest friends are willing to chip in!
+But, if £70000 GBP is beyond your reach for a long weekend, then there is always the option of chartering a smaller yacht for the day and anchoring outside the port.
+From under £400 GBP per head for 10 guests, you can get a 70ft Sunseeker for the day – that’s less than the cost of a grandstand ticket!
+From the anchor, you will be able to catch a glimpse of the cars as they round Portier and scream into the tunnel, and with the home comforts of huge satellite TVs onboard, you can follow the race in your own style and comfort.

-If however you would prefer to be a little closer to the action, you can buy individual tickets to enjoy the race from a luxury yacht within the coveted “zone 1” of Monaco harbour!
-From £2000 for the weekend you can get aboard a 50m yacht moored in a trackside berth which gives you direct views of all the action.
+If, however, you would prefer to be a little closer to the action, you can buy individual tickets to enjoy the race from a luxury yacht within the coveted “zone 1” of Monaco harbor!
+From £2000 GBP for the weekend, you can get aboard a 50m yacht moored in a trackside berth which gives you direct views of all the action.
 So why not lay back on a sunbed whilst the crew serves you another glass of Cristal before lunch, an haute cuisine affair, is served on the aft deck?